jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 Combining technology, people and process is key.
 When it comes to reliably defending against increasingly capable adversaries, this trifecta provides the most comprehensive and rapid detections for sophisticated and stealthy intrusions.
-In this case, AQUATIC PANDAs operations were systematically unraveled as a result of Falcon OverWatchs 247 human\-driven threat hunting operations.
-This comes despite AQUATIC PANDA establishing a deep level of access into the victim organizations network and having a large number of privileged credentials in their control; making diligent efforts to operate covertly; and having an expansive number of persistent entry points into the network.
+In this case, AQUATIC PANDA’s operations were systematically unraveled as a result of Falcon OverWatch’s 24/7 human\-driven threat hunting operations.
+This comes despite AQUATIC PANDA establishing a deep level of access into the victim organization’s network and having a large number of privileged credentials in their control; making diligent efforts to operate covertly; and having an expansive number of persistent entry points into the network.
 OverWatch bridged the gap for the victim organization in this case, arming the